bolt/docs/README.md

 Since this repository is set up to use git's worktree feature, it is advised to use git version 2.5 or later.

+**Note:** Git worktree is a dumpster fire.
+If a branch breaks, see below on how to fix it.

 Updating Documentation
 ----------------------